Disclosure: Some of these links are affiliate links, and at no additional cost, I earn a commission if you buy which helps to maintain this website.

 - place the Moka Pot on the stove over medium heat,

 - remove from the heat when you hear the hissing sound,

 As the water heats up and boils, it will propel the water upward through the coffee grounds.
 This water then bubbles up into the storage chamber.

 Watch this video for a more detailed brew guide for the Moka Pot:

 This process takes a little less than 10 minutes.
 The result is a heavenly and flavorful coffee with a light layer of crema on top.

 Come on, you’re telling me you’ve never heard of crema?
 Crema is the aromatic froth that rests on the top of an espresso shot.

 The reddish brown foam forms when water filters through fine ground coffee beans.
-Crema is seen as an indicator of quality espresso.
+Crema is seen by most as an indicator of quality coffee.

 Can You Get Crema From A Moka Pot?